Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

     - Click on `Front Door manager`

-    - Click the `fdr-appcontainer` endpoint.
+    - Click the `prd2.soundscape.scottishtecharmy.org` endpoint.

     - Change the origin group to be the one for your new deployment.